 This therapeutic touch directly influences your autonomic nervous system, which has two main parts: the “fight-or-flight” response that keeps you alert and tense, and the “rest-and-digest” response that helps you relax and recover.
 Massage encourages your body to shift away from that constant state of high alert and into a state of deep relaxation.
 This shift helps lower your heart rate, reduce stress hormones like cortisol, and release muscle tension you might not even realize you’re holding onto.
 It’s a physical cue to your body that it’s safe to unwind.

-How Massage Calms Your Nervous System
+How Massage Soothes Your Nervous System

 At its core, massage is a conversation with your nervous system, using the language of touch.
 When a therapist uses techniques like long, gliding strokes or gentle kneading, it helps soothe the nerve endings in your skin and muscles.
 This process stimulates the release of feel-good neurochemicals like endorphins, dopamine, and serotonin, which are your body’s natural mood lifters and pain relievers.
 This chemical cascade is what creates that blissful, floaty feeling during and after a session.
 The consistent, rhythmic pressure helps quiet the mental chatter and brings your awareness back into your body, grounding you in the present moment.